Art in the Park

 Joseph Black’s sculpture, Other Waters, is a cast taken on the Goodwin Sands at low tide.
 It reflects how the River Dour is connected to the wider sea.
 The sculpture will go on display in the new café once it opens later in 2019.

 Drew Burrett worked with Whitfield Aspen School and Whitfield Guides to take photographs.
-These will form part of an archive that will be displayed in the new café when it opens later in 2019.
+These will form part of an archive that will be displayed in the new café when it opens.
+He also created a Kearsney Film.